 Center for Enuresis and Urinary Disorders

-The Center for Enuresis and Urinary Disorders at Miami Children’s Hospital offers a comprehensive approach to the diagnosis and treatment of a wide range of dysfunctional urinary disorders in children, including:
+The Center for Enuresis and Urinary Disorders at Nicklaus Children's Hospital, formerly Miami Children's Hospital, offers a comprehensive approach to the diagnosis and treatment of a wide range of dysfunctional urinary disorders in children, including:

 Nocturnal enuresis (bed wetting)